 4. Bucky Barnes

-After losing his parents at a very young age, James Barnes was adopted as the resident mascot to camp Lehigh and given the name Bucky.
+After losing his parents at a very young age, James Barnes was adopted as the resident mascot of camp Lehigh and given the name Bucky.
 Due to his impressive skills, he was sent to England for training for two months.
 At its conclusion, he was sent back to the United States for an additional month of training.
 With all the training and his natural skill set, Bucky quickly became the best natural fighter the military had ever seen.

 While at Camp Lehigh, Bucky “accidentally” stumbled into Captain America’s tent.
 Upon entering, he learned that Steve Rogers is Captain America.
 Rather than trying to cover it up, Steve took Bucky on as his sidekick.
 As his sidekick and with his natural skill set, Bucky is sent out to carry out the tasks and jobs that Captain America can’t.
 This includes assassinations, torture, and other violent acts…all of which ironically prepared him for his next life as the Winter Soldier.